-The Government is making about £26 billion of welfare savings a year.
+From about 2011, the Government is making about £22 billion of welfare savings a year.
 Here is a list of the main changes which are incorporated into these notes where applicable.
 Exceptions may apply.
 Details can be found on our website, for example in the benefit changes timeline and Benefit Bulletins.